Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Main result

 \subsection{Base Learner: Batch-online Finite-time Koopman Identifier with no Approximation Error}

-It is well known that solution trajectories of the locally Lipschitz continuous system converge to equilibrium points no faster than exponentially, i.e., such systems can have at most asymptotic convergent rate.
-However, non-smooth or non-Lipschitz continuous systems might enjoy a finite-time convergent property.
-This emphasizes that finite-time convergence is thus possible only by introducing update law with non-Lipschitz or discontinuous dynamics based on differential inclusions instead of ODEs.
+It is well known that solution trajectories of the locally Lipschitz continuous systems converge no faster than exponentially to equilibrium points, i.e., such systems at most can only have asymptotic convergence rates.
+Non-smooth or non-Lipschitz continuous systems, however, are able to have a finite-time convergence property.
+This emphasizes that enjoying the finite-time convergence property in continuous-time systems is feasible only by introducing update law with discontinuous or non-Lipschitz dynamics based on differential inclusions instead of ODEs.
 The following theorem provides a unified novel batch-online learning using a novel discontinuous flow of gradients to guarantee finite-time convergence for the Koopman identifier when there is no approximation error and the observables are fixed.